tock/tock-www/_pages/documentation/walkthrough.md

 A callback is just an instruction address in the process and three arguments (passed via registers).
-When a process is first created, the kernel enqueues a default `start` callback pointing to the processes `_start` function which, by default, is defined in the `libtock` user library the the process links to statically, and simply sets up a stack and calls `main`.
+When a process is first created, the kernel enqueues a default `start` callback pointing to the processes `_start` function which, by default, is defined in the `libtock` user library that the process links to statically, and simply sets up a stack and calls `main`.

 So, in the case of our blink app, once the chip and board are initialized and